-Rye Patch Gold: The EA for Lincoln Hill and Wilco is currently being drafted it is expected to be completed mid 2018.
+Rye Patch Gold: The EA for Lincoln Hill and Wilco is currently being drafted.
+It is expected to be completed mid-2018.

-Twin Creeks: Baselines have been completed for the Sage Tails project and the modified Plan of Operations is about to enter NEPA analysis.
+Twin Creeks: Baselines have been completed for the Sage Tails project and the modified Plan of Operations is expected to be completed in 2018.